ibm-uglab/IGC-trial/README.md

 <li> I want to uninstall the IGC.

+If you are using the IGC Trial app version 1.2.3, you will find a button to 'uninstall' in the drop-down menu.

+If you are using the IGC Trial app version 1.2.2, Please follow the procedure.
 Use the script posted in the repository.
 Scripts are different for different operating systems. `clearIGC_Mac.sh` and `clearIGC_Win.bat` for mac and windows respectively.
 Download the scripts and from your terminal go to the directory where you have downloaded the script.
 Just run `./<script-name.ext>` it will remove the IGC container as well as the IGC docker image from your machine.